 There is a reason why your tires are so important to your safety – if one fails, you could be seriously injured or killed.
 According to the federal government, there are more than 10,000 tire failures per year.
+This leads to a large number of serious and fatal car accidents.
 This number does not include tire events that are improperly mistaken for blowouts, road damage, or other causes.
 The number of tire failures spikes in the hotter months of the year (summer) and especially in the Southern states.

 Once you have a tire failure, the driver of the vehicle often times loses control.
 Tire failures on taller vehicles, such as trucks and SUVs, can increase the risk of rollover, leading to even more life-threatening hazards for the occupants of the vehicle.